ixdbelfast/ixdbelfast.github.io/modules/IXD101/IXD101-Deliverables.md

 ####Homework
 Download the [attached file](resources/homework2.zip), add a nav element to the top of your page and linked anchors as shown on the file "make-this-index-03.png".
 You should also create a separate file named "history-list.html" and recreate the file "make-this-list.png" from the supplied list.md file.

- - **Week 09 - Deliverable 08 HTML** – This week you should have created two versions.
+ - **Week 08 - Deliverable 08 HTML** – This week you should have created two versions.
 The should replace your unordered list with a table while the second version should include properly optimised images.

  ####Homework
  Change your type history list into a table, this [table sample](resources/make-this-table.png) Then add and optimise the images found in "unedited-images" in the "resources" folder

+ - **Week 09 - Deliverable 09 HTML – This week you should check your previous John Baskerville HTML files to make sure you have markedup your text correctly.
+In addition, you should incorporate your type history table with your main [Brief History of Type](resources/make-this-index.png) page (don't forget to include your images).

 ###CSS
 <!-- - **Week 10 - Deliverable 09 HTML** – This week we started to look at CSS and applied some proper styling to our well structured markup.
 Save this as version 6.